prototypefund/Digital_Bargeld-docs/api-merchant.rst

 merchant.
 The architecture tries to minimize the amount of modifications necessary to the `frontend` as well as the trust that needs to be placed into the `frontend` logic.
-Taler requires the frontend to facilitate three JSON-based interactions between the wallet and the `backend`, and two of those are trivial.
+Taler requires the frontend to facilitate two JSON-based interactions between the wallet and the `backend`, and one of those is trivial.

 The `backend` is a standalone C application intended to implement all the cryptographic routines required to interact with the Taler wallet